Death and funeral of Lee Teng-hui: Farewell service

 At 9 am on 19 September, the farewell service (memorial service) was held at the Main Chapel in Aletheia University, which was situated in Tamsui in New Taipei City; members of public could register to attend at the chapel and concert hall of the neighbouring Tamkang Senior High School.
 The title of the ceremony was "I do it with the People in my heart", taken from his speech during his visit to Cornell University in 1995.
 The ceremony was broadcast live.

 President Tsai bestowed Lee with praise and commendation by decree, the certificate of which was received by Lee's older daughter Anna.
 In Tsai's speech, she credited Lee as "Mr. Democracy", recalled Lee's contribution to the foundation of democratisation and localisation of Taiwan during his 12-year presidency, and vowed that the Taiwanese would "continue along the path of democracy, freedom, diversity and openness".
 Vice President Lai and heads of five government branches then draped the national flag over Lee's casket.

 Around 1000 guests attended the 2.5-hour service, among whom were Lee's family members, the members of the funeral committee and foreign guests, including Keith J. Krach, US Under Secretary of State and Yoshiro Mori, former prime minister of Japan.
-Hiroyasu Izumi, chief representative of Japan–Taiwan Exchange Association Taipei Office, read an eulogy on behalf of Shinzo Abe, the now former Japanese prime minister, who expressed respect to Lee for instilling universal values in Taiwan and forging the friendship between the two countries.
+Hiroyasu Izumi, chief representative of Japan–Taiwan Exchange Association Taipei Office, read a eulogy on behalf of Shinzo Abe, the now former Japanese prime minister, who expressed respect to Lee for instilling universal values in Taiwan and forging the friendship between the two countries.
 In a pre-recorded video, the 14th Dalai Lama shared his memories with Lee and praised him for his commitment to democracy and freedom and preservation of Chinese culture in Taiwan.

 After the service, the hearse received a 21-gun salute from the Ministry of National Defense and made a stop at Tamkang Senior High School, where Lee had studied.
 The headmaster and administration of the school bowed three times and offered flower bouquets to the hearse.
 Afterwards, the hearse made a symbolic lap around the school library before returning to Lee's residence.